A character repeats what was just said by the narrator, word-for-word (or very nearly) for comedic effect.

 Can be combined with a Said Bookism for serious overkill: Tom was fuming.
 "I'm fuming!" he fumed.

-- In the dub of episode 15 of Sgt.
-Frog, when the others imagine Keroro and Dark Momoka teaming up to conquer the world, the narrator warns, "But their dark union was not that simple."
+- In the dub of episode 15, when the others imagine Keroro and Dark Momoka teaming up to conquer the world, the narrator warns, "But their dark union was not that simple."
 Cut to Dark Momoka informing the platoon, "Our dark union's not that simple."

 - Used again in episode 22:

 Narrator: And so they splashed, while Momoka stewed in the juices of her own anger.

 Momoka: Look at them... and here I am stewing in the juices of my own anger...